Rali0s/ShadowOps/replit.md

 # Overview

 BlackRaven OS is a cybersecurity training platform built as a full-stack web application.
 It provides an interactive terminal-based learning environment where users can access cybersecurity courses through tiered subscriptions.
-The platform features a dark, terminal-inspired UI with hacker/military aesthetics and includes subscription management through Stripe payments.
+The platform features a dark, terminal-inspired UI with red color theme variants and accessibility features including SVG symbol rendering and shape vectors for color blind users.
+Includes subscription management through Stripe payments.

 # User Preferences